 According to signature analysis, the baseline of her suicide note clearly indicates that she was depressed and that she really did not like herself.
 Look at the strike-through strokes in her signature.
 Such strokes in signatures reflect self-hatred, a tendency to stab and punish oneself .
 That’s exactly what the girl did.

 Signature analysis says that if you have a signature with horizontal or vertical strike-through strokes (like my reader Mr Chaturvedi has), get rid of it.
-Because every time you do a signature like this, you reinforce whatever the strokes stand for.
+Every time you write a signature like this, you reinforce whatever the strokes stand for.
 If it’s self-hatred, you will dislike yourself all the more and take rash steps to sabotage everything you have accomplished or achieved.
-Therefore, keep it plain ‘n’ simple.

 2. Camouflage signature

 To be honest, I had this type of signature till about four years ago (Pic below).
 On the face of it, the signature looks clean and there are no twisted strokes here.
-But notice the first letter of my name and a circle around it.
+But notice the first letter and a circle around it.
 Now, here is the problem.
 The stroke is not right.
-The circle, which kind of camouflages my first name, is self-limiting.
+The circle, which sort of camouflages my first name, is self-limiting.

 3. Small signature